Skip to content

 The company commits suppliers to only use Stockholm and Rotterdam Convention chemicals in exceptional circumstances.

-The company provides a list of pesticides and bio-pesticides used per ha in 2021.
+The company only reports the list of pesticides and bio-pesticides used per ha in 2024.
+A list of chemical fertilisers used by the company is not reported.

 The company commits to the Universal Declaration of Human Rights.